herttaleinonen/DFSM/data_analysis/README.md

 ### Data files

-The aggregated data used by the analysis scripts are provided in a single file, located in the data-folder:
+The aggregated data used by the analysis scripts are located in the data-folder:

 - `long.csv` — long‑format data (used by the R analysis scripts)
 - `wide.csv` — wide‑format version of the same data